cfarkas/variants2genes/README.md

 >sudo apt-get install bedtools

-### Obtaining and installing SAMtools (> v1.2)
+### Obtaining and installing up-to-date SAMtools, bcftools and htslib (version 1.9 for every package)
 Old samtools version will not work.
-Users needs to install version up to date (please see http://www.htslib.org/download/).
-This can be accomplish like this:
+Users needs to install version up to date of these three packages (please see http://www.htslib.org/download/).
+This can be accomplish downloading every package, decompressing it and doing the following:
 ```
-wget  "https://github.com/samtools/samtools/releases/download/1.2/samtools-1.2.tar.bz2"  && tar xfj samtools-1.2.tar.bz2  && (cd samtools-1.2 && make)
-cd samtools-1.2<br>
+cd samtools-1.x    # and similarly for bcftools and htslib
+sudo ./configure --prefix=/usr/local/bin
+sudo make
+sudo make install
-sudo cp samtools /usr/local/bin
+sudo cp samtools /usr/local/bin/    # this step is only for samtools and bcftools.
 ```
+Then in a terminal type
+>samtools<br>bcftools<br>
+to check 1.9 versions (using htslib v1.9)

 ### Obtaining and installing BamTools
 Complete instructions can be found in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing.
 Users with privileges can accomplish with sudo:

 >sudo apt install bamtools

-### Obtaining and installing bcftools
-To install the latest distribution, please visit https://samtools.github.io/bcftools/bcftools.html.
-Users with privileges can accomplish with sudo:

->sudo apt-get install bcftools

-This command will install the version 1.2-2 (april 2019) needed for this pipeline

 ### Obtaining and installing Subread
 Complete instructions can be found in http://subread.sourceforge.net/.
 Users with privileges can accomplish with sudo: